BenGWeeks/BenGWeeks.github.io/README.md

 [https://bengweeks.github.io/.well-known/nostr.json?name=ben](https://bengweeks.github.io/.well-known/nostr.json?name=ben)

-## Hosting your NIP-05 identifying JSON file on GitHub
+## How do you to use GitHub pages to host your NIP-05 identifier?

 To create a NIP-05 identifier using GitHub: